0xGval/evm-mcp-tools/README.md

 - **Provider errors**: Check that your ETH_RPC_URL is valid and accessible
 - **Path errors**: Ensure you're using full absolute paths with proper escaping in Windows (`\\`)
 - **Codex API issues**: Verify your Codex API key is valid and has permission to access token data
+- **Twitter search errors**: Make sure your RapidAPI key has access to the Twitter154 API

 ## Development